hermeznetwork/hermezjs/README.md

 >>>>
 {
-  existingAccount: 0.1,
+  existingAccount: 96.34567219671051,
-  createAccount: 1.3,
+  createAccount: 192.69134439342102,
-  createAccountInternal: 0.5
+  createAccountInternal: 240.86418049177627
 }

 ```

 The returned fees are the suggested fees for different transactions:
-- existingAccount : Make a transfer to an existing account.
+- **existingAccount** : Make a transfer to an existing account
-- createAccount   : Make a transfer to an non-existent account, and create a regular account
+- **createAccount**   : Make a transfer to a non-existent account, and create a regular account
-- createAccountInternal : Make a transfer to an non-existent account and create internal account
+- **createAccountInternal** : Make a transfer to an non-existent account and create internal account

 The fee amounts are given in USD.
 However, fees are payed in the token of the transaction.
 So, we need to do a conversion.